Canon 1000D vs 1DX Mark II

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the 1000D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 1DX Mark II is a recent model that features in the current product line-up of Canon.
 In contrast, the 1000D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1000D was succeeded by the Canon 1100D.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 1000D vs 1DX Mark II